hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 invent suitable names, though you’ll find plenty of inspiration throughout this book.

-#### Calculate the warband rating

-Each warband has a warband rating – the higher the rating, the better the warband.
-The warband rating is simply the number of warriors multiplied by 5, plus their accumulated experience.
-Large creatures such as Rat Ogres are worth 20 points plus the number of Experience points they have accumulated.
 #### Ready for battle

 The warband is now ready to start its fighting career!